Jakarta Persistence (JPA) Interface

 Return an instance of the Metamodel interface for access to the metamodel of the persistence unit.

-an instance of {@link Metamodel}
+an instance of Metamodel.

 Throws:

-IllegalStateException - if the entity manager factory has been closed
+IllegalStateException - if the entity manager factory has been closed.

 Since: